Kerbaltec-Solutions/NOVA_AIDAS/README.md

 Nova is set up to work on Linux based shells.

-The python virtual environment is set up to work with CUDA 12.4.
+The python virtual environment is set up to work with CUDA 12.6.
 This has to be installed seperately.
-Additionally, Python3 is required.
+Additionally, Python3 with pip is required.
-All neccesary Python packages should be included in the venv and no additional installation should be required.
+All neccesary Python packages should be automatically installed into the venv and no additional installation should be required.
 Please open an issue, if it does not work.

 The current setup is set to max out a Nvidia 3060 GPU.
 It is currently using a 3B parameter model.
 Lower parameter count models frequently struggle with tool calling.
 If you have a GPU with more VRAM, you might want to try to use the 7B or 14B Qwen model.
 This can be set up in the Python script.